-Finally, let us briefly discuss possible realizations of time-modulated magnetoelectric coupling.
+Here, we briefly discuss possible realizations of time-modulated magnetoelectric coupling.
 Figure~\ref{fig_spirals} illustrates some possibilities to create meta-atoms, metasurfaces, and metamaterials with electrically switchable or tunable magnetoelectric coefficients.
 Panel (a) shows two canonical omega particles, where one of them is equipped with a set of switches.
-When the red switches are on and the magenta switches are off, the two particles are identical and exhibit identical magnetoelectric coupling of the omega type.
-But when the red switches are off and the magenta ones are on, the omega coupling coefficient of the right particle changes sign.
-Thus, the coupling effects due to the left and right particles cancel out, and in total there is no coupling.
-Panel (b) illustrates a similar possibility for chiral mixtures where with a proper setting of switches a chiral structure is transformed to a racemic one.
+When the orange switches are on and the magenta switches are off, the two particles are identical and exhibit identical magnetoelectric coupling of the omega type.
+However, when the orange switches are off and the magenta ones are on, the omega coupling coefficient of the right particle changes sign.
+Thus, the coupling effects due to the left and right particles cancel out, and, in total, there is no coupling.
+Panel (b) indicates a similar possibility for chiral mixtures where a proper setting of switches transforms a chiral structure into a racemic one.

-Panels (c) and (d) illustrate the concept of Tellegen and artificially moving meta-atoms as near-field coupled magnetized resonant ferrite sphere and properly shaped metal wires or strips (for microwave frequency operations) \cite{Tellegen_exp,transparent}.
-In this case, the nonreciprocal coupling can be switched on and off using a switch in the bias circuit.

-Another way to realize artificial moving media is to use equivalent transmissions lines \cite{Vehmas_2014}.
-In this case, nonreciprocal coupling is realized using active electronic circuits acting as a gyrator.
-The coupling strength can be electronically tuned or switched on/off regulating the circuit response.
-Yet another approach is based on the use of nonreciprocal coupling between two uniform antenna arrays \cite{Caloz}.
+On the other hand, panels (c) and (d) demonstrate the concept of Tellegen and artificially moving meta-atoms as near-field coupled magnetized resonant ferrite spheres and properly shaped metal wires or strips (for microwave frequency operations)~\cite{Tellegen_exp,transparent,mirmoosaMTPRAF}.
+In this case, the nonreciprocal coupling can be switched on and off by using a switch in the bias circuit.
+Another way to realize artificial moving media is to employ equivalent transmission lines~\cite{Vehmas_2014}.
+Based on this method, nonreciprocal coupling is realized by using active electronic circuits acting as a gyrator.
+The coupling strength can be electronically tuned or switched on/off by regulating the circuit response.
+Yet another approach is based on the use of nonreciprocal coupling between two uniform antenna arrays~\cite{Caloz}.
 In this case, one of the arrays acts as a receiving array, whose received signal is passed to the other, transmitting array via a set of amplifiers.
 Amplifiers are nonreciprocal components passing the wave only in one direction.
-In paper \cite{Caloz} it was shown that this active metasurface is equivalent to a thin layer of an artificially moving medium.
+In Ref.~\cite{Caloz}, it was shown that this active metasurface is equivalent to a thin layer of an artificially moving medium.
 The artificial velocity can be simply regulated by changing the regime of the amplifiers or switching them off completely.